martinaliberatoscioli/ArucoDrone_Marker_Detection_and_Trajectory_Tracking_System/README.md

 The detection and control system is built using multiple ROS2 nodes, each handling a specific aspect of the drone’s operation, including camera image processing, trajectory tracking, and telemetry visualization.

-## Contributing
-If you wish to contribute, feel free to fork the repository and submit a pull request.

-## License
-This project is distributed under the MIT License.
-See the LICENSE file for more details.

 ## **Setup Instructions**

 ### **1 Move Required Models**